 The modular task architecture (MTA) which is part of DARA is a reactive system design in the procedure-based paradigm developed for loosely coupled heterogeneous systems such as the WITAS aerial robotic system.
-Reactive behaviors are implemented as task procedures (TP) which are executed concurrently and essentially eventdriven.
-A TP may open its own (CORBA) event channels, and call its own services (both CORBA and applicationoriented services such as path planners) including functionalities in DyKnow.
+Reactive behaviors are implemented as task procedures (TP) which are essentially event-driven.
+A TP may open its own (CORBA) event channels, and call its own services (both CORBA and application-oriented services such as path planners) including functionalities from the DyKnow framework.
+They are executed concurrently.

-Given the distributed nature of both the hardware and software architectures in addition to their complexity, one of the main issues is getting data to the right place at the right time in the right form and to be able to transform the data to the proper levels of abstraction for use by highlevel deliberative functionalities and middle level reactive functionalities.
+Given the distributed nature of both the hardware and software architectures in addition to their complexity, one of the main issues is getting data to the right place at the right time in the right form and to be able to transform the data to the proper levels of abstraction for use by high-level deliberative functionalities and middle level reactive functionalities.
 In the following sections we will describe a very important component of the DARA system which contributes to achieving this.